skilesare/ICRC/ICRCs/ICRC-60/readme.md

 The system node should not be included in staged metadata and should be generated by the system upon staging.

+As indicated in the example, future ICRCs may update and define the behavior of data inside the system node.

 ## 4.4 Collection Metadata

 Collection metadata in the ICRC-60 ("Dynamic NFT Metadata Interface") standard refers to the overarching data that describes the entire collection of NFTs within a specific ecosystem or platform on the Internet Computer.
 Unlike individual NFT metadata that pertains to singular tokens, collection metadata encompasses attributes and details relevant to the collection as a whole.
 The ICRC-60 standard integrates the concept of the app node system, extending its application to not just individual NFTs but also at the collection level.

+### 4.6 - App Items to an NFT

+Write permissions for new dapp items to the dap node are defined in the "icrc59:app:manage" data item at the top of collection metadata.
+This item should be copied into the system node upon minting and applied to the NFT.
+It should only be changeable via governance if the NFT collection accounts for that possibility.
+It MAY contain an array of permissions.

 ## 4.5 Files and Media